jeeyo/isere/README.md

 The goal is to create a low-power serverless platform that can handle simple stateless request like logging in which will require accessing to database and create JWT token

-A RP2040 Port is being re-written in Rust [here](https://github.com/jeeyo/isere-rs)

 ### Current progress

 - [x] FreeRTOS as Kernel